ray-project/ray/doc/source/cluster/kubernetes/getting-started/raycluster-quick-start.md

 # RayCluster Quickstart

-In this guide, we show you how to manage and interact with Ray clusters on Kubernetes.
+This guide shows you how to manage and interact with Ray clusters on Kubernetes.

 ## Preparation